dnd2/learngit/English_Concept.md

 * How many tickets did you ask for?
 * Were there any left or not?
 * Who hurried to the ticket office just then?
 * Were they for that day's performance?
-* Tickets for tonight's performance are sold out.
-* It's not very far, so we may/might as well go on foot. 那地方不太远，我们还不如走着去
-* Shall we walk or take a bus?
-We may/might as well walk.我们是走路还是坐车？ 我们还是走着去吧

 **Key Structure**